 Restylane Lyft may not be safe if you have a history of bleeding disorders.
-Inflammatory skin conditions, such as eczema and acne, may be aggravated by this treatment.
-You also shouldn’t use Restylane Lyft if you have allergies to lidocaine or if you smoke.
+Inflammatory skin conditions, such as eczema and acne, may also be aggravated by this treatment.
+In addition, you shouldn’t use Restylane Lyft if you have allergies to lidocaine or if you smoke.

 Rarely, this treatment can cause pigmentation changes, severe swelling, and infection.
 Call your doctor if you experience any of these symptoms.

 You’ll likely start seeing the effects of Restylane Lyft shortly after the procedure.
 HA works quickly to plump up the skin, though the full effects may not be noticeable for a few days.

 On average, Restylane Lyft lasts for 8 to 10 months at a time.
 Your individual results may vary.
 Your doctor will recommend follow-up treatments after this time frame so you can maintain your desired results.